Sweet Flag Root

 Sweet flag root appears in an unusually wide range of traditional systems:

-- in Ayurvedic texts, vacha is discussed as a rasayana and referenced in the context of cognitive clarity and voice; it is one of the better-known Ayurvedic botanicals
+• in Ayurvedic texts, vacha is discussed as a rasayana and referenced in the context of cognitive clarity, focus, and voice; it is one of the better-known Ayurvedic botanicals, and this traditional cognitive framing is occasionally referenced by people interested in everyday poor concentration

-- in Traditional Chinese Medicine, shi chang pu (Acorus tatarinowii, a close relative) is referenced in classical formulas relating to mental clarity
+• in Traditional Chinese Medicine, shi chang pu (most often Acorus tatarinowii, a close relative) is referenced in classical formulas relating to mental clarity

-- in Europe, candied calamus root was a confection through the 19th century, and the rhizome appeared in the formulation of traditional bitters and absinthe
+• in Europe, candied calamus root was a confection through the nineteenth century, and the rhizome appeared in the formulation of traditional bitters and absinthe

 What research says